-Formatting code is very necessary for our code, it will help our code clearly, easy to read and maintenance.
+Formatting code is very necessary for our code, it will help our code be clear, easy to read, and maintain.
 You can edit the setting of formatting code by: Window –> Preferences –> Java –> Code Style –> Formatter.

 Ctrl + Shift + G

 Search where the class or the method is using in our workspace.

 For example, I need to find out where class A or method A is used in my workspace, simply I only need to leave my mouse on the name of class or method, then press Ctrl + Shift + G, all reference to my class or my method will be displayed.